 - Healthy yeast

-Yogurt skin care recipesBecause yogurt contains live, active bacteria, it has many benefits when applied to your skin.
-The lactic acid in yogurt works wonders on dry skin and prevents premature aging.
+The lactic acid in yogurt works well on dry skin.
 It can also have a mild bleaching effect.
-Therefore, some use yogurt to remove skin discoloration.
+Therefore, try yogurt to remove skin discoloration.

-This is a moisturizing yogurt mask perfect for dry skin:
+This is a moisturizing yogurt mask for dry skin:

 - 2 tablespoons plain yogurt